rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 - [ ] Remove the build plate by turning the top black rotary knob (on the Z-axis) in a counter-clockwise direction, enabling the build plate to be slid towards you.
 Do not remove the rotary knob; only rotate it enough to slide the plate off.
+- [ ] Optional but recommended: Test the UV light source by selecting the 'Tool' button, 'Exposure'  button, adjust for a few seconds and select the 'Next' button to begin.
+You should see a complete rectangular image on the top LCD; the front  touchscreen should display the same.

 - [ ] Ensure the build plate surface is clean and free of any resin or gunk; gently scrape if needed.
 Clean the build plate surface with alcohol and lint-free cloth.